ReToCode/knative-multicontainer-probing/README.md

 #### Summary
 * This works as expected traffic wise, even though Knative does not reflect the state properly
 * Queue-Proxy probe is reflecting the "wrong" state
-* This only works because K8s will remove the endpoints from the private service, so Activator cannot route traffic any longer
+* This only works because Knative threads exec readiness probes differently.
+Normally, activator would send requests to all Pods that pass Queue-Proxy readiness checks.
+In this case, Queue-Proxy readiness is ok, but traffic is still not forwarded.
+When an exec readiness probe is present, Activator waits for the endpoints to be populated as "ready" (`addresses` field) by K8s.
 * The situation will not resolve itself, requests will be buffered until that probe is good again